pu2clr/SI4735/extras/schematic/README.md

 ## Standalone ATmega328 with or without external Crystal (SI4735-D60 and LCD 16x2).

-The schematic below can be also be used with a regular Arduino Board based on ATmega328.
+The schematic below can be also used with a regular Arduino Board based on ATmega328.
 It is almost the same circuit posted by Mirko Pavleski on his [Arduino Project repository](https://create.arduino.cc/projecthub/mircemk/diy-si4730-all-band-radio-lw-mw-sw-fm-1894d9).
+If you use an SI4735-D60 or SI4732-A10, you can have a All band receiver with FM, AM and SSB modes.

 ![Standalone ATmega328 with or without external Crystal (LCD 16x2 version)](../images/schematic_basic_atmega328_standalone_12MHz_LCD16x2.png)